PinkRobotics/PinkRobotics/Paper.md

 ### The Commitment

-> "Our greatest weakness lies in giving up.
-The most certain way to succeed is always to try just one more time." - Thomas A. Edison

 This is not a temporary endeavor but a long-term commitment.
 The ranch is the home base for what might be humanity's most crucial mission.
 While the challenges are immense, the alternative—doing nothing—is unthinkable.
 We are committed to navigating whatever obstacles lie ahead, adapting as needed but never losing sight of our ultimate goal: a sustainable solution to climate change.

 ## Key Factors and Calculations

+> "In the middle of difficulty lies opportunity." - Albert Einstein

 The growth rate of a specific type of cyanobacteria is about 0.41 per day.
 In specialized growth systems called photobioreactors, the density of these microorganisms can reach up to 7 billion cells per milliliter, which is roughly equivalent to 8 grams per liter.
 The carbon content in cyanobacteria is roughly half of its dry weight.
 Using these numbers, we estimate that cyanobacteria could capture about 4 grams of carbon per liter per day.
 Capturing 1 ton of carbon would equate to approximately 3.66 tons of CO2 captured.